 Feeding on root or stem of young cabbage plant: the larvae of beetles (family Elateridae).

-Warm and humid autumn weather keeps land snails active longer and populates cabbage plants en masse.
+Warm and humid autumn weather keeps snails and slugs active longer and populates cabbage plants en masse.

 Fungi & diseases